yyz945947732/ai-question-for-project/README.md

   </a>
 </p>

-AI-generated questions about creating and writing code for project files.
+Generate AI-oriented questions about creating project code based on the project's file information.

 ## Features